Terry Funk: Championship Wrestling from Florida (1970–1982)

 In 1975, Terry defeated Jack Brisco for the NWA World Heavyweight Championship in Miami, when Dory failed to appear for a title shot.
-He began a 14 month title reign defending the title against Jack Brisco, Dusty Rhodes, Carlos Rocha, Giant Baba, and Pat O'Connor.
+He began a 14-month title reign defending the title against Jack Brisco, Dusty Rhodes, Carlos Rocha, Giant Baba, and Pat O'Connor.
 In addition to North America, he defended the belt in Australia, Japan and Singapore.
-The historic reign ended in Toronto when he was defeated by "Handsome" Harley Race, who had earlier beaten Dory, Jr., for NWA World Heavyweight Championship before losing it to Jack Brisco.
+The historic reign ended in Toronto when he was defeated by "Handsome" Harley Race, who had earlier beaten Dory Jr. for NWA World Heavyweight Championship before losing it to Jack Brisco.
 Race lifted Funk for a shinbreaker and then trapped him in an Indian death leglock.
 When Funk failed to respond to referee Fred Atkins the match was stopped.

 During 1981, Terry spent some time in the Continental Wrestling Association feuding with Jerry Lawler.
 The most memorable match in this feud happened in April 1981 at the Mid South Coliseum in Memphis, Tennessee.
 The match took place in the empty arena, with only Lance Russell, a cameraman, and a photographer present.
 Funk had challenged Lawler to this match at this time because he felt he was getting unfairly treated in Memphis.
 The confrontation only lasted a few minutes, and ended with Funk trying to put Lawler's eye out with a broken 2x4.
 But Lawler kicked Funk's elbow, causing him to hit himself in the eye.
 The tape aired on April 25, 1981.

+Japan Wrestling Association (1970–1971)

+In July 1970, Funk debuted in the Japan Wrestling Association (JWA) as part of its NWA World Champion Series.
+He primarily wrestled in the tag team division, teaming with his brother Dory.
+In August 1970, the Funks unsuccessfully challenged Antonio Inoki and Giant Baba for the NWA International Tag Team Championship.
+In November 1971, the Funks made a second tour with JWA as part of its World Champion Series.
+In December 1971, they defeated Inoki and Baba to win the NWA International Tag Team Championship.
+Later that month, Funk unsuccessfully challenged Baba for the NWA International Heavyweight Championship.